 The Secretariat will distribute a Circular seeking Member’s nomination of candidate experts.

-Each Member may recommend one candidate through their official WCPFC contacts.
+Each Member may recommend a maximum of two candidates through their official WCPFC contacts.

-Subject to the availability of the recommended experts and agreement with the terms of reference, the Commission Chair, the SC Chair and the Executive Director will select five candidates for short listing, and circulate the shortlist with their curriculum vitae to all Members.
+Subject to the availability of the recommended experts and agreement with the terms of reference, the Science Research Sub-Committee comprising the SC Chair, the SC Theme Conveners and the Chief Scientist SPC-OFP will select eight candidates for short listing, and circulate the shortlist with their curriculum vitae to all Members.

-Each Member will rank the five candidates with scores 1 (most preferred) to 5 (less preferred) and submit these rankings to the Executive Director.
+Each Member will rank the eight candidates with scores 1 (most preferred) to 8(less preferred) and submit these rankings to the Executive Director.